9. Consumption Smoothing#

 β_seq = np.array([β**i for i in range(T+1)])

-A key object in the model is what Milton Friedman called “human” or “non-financial” wealth at time \(0\):
+A key object is what Milton Friedman called “human” or “non-financial” wealth at time \(0\):

-Notice that formally it very much resembles the asset price that we computed in this quantecon lecture present values.
+Formally it very much resembles the asset price that we computed in this QuantEcon lecture present values.

 Indeed, this is why Milton Friedman called it “human capital”.

-it is possible to convert a sequence of budget constraints into the single intertemporal constraint
+it is possible to convert a sequence of budget constraints (12.1) into a single intertemporal constraint

-which says that the present value of the consumption stream equals the sum of finanical and non-financial (or human) wealth.
+Equation (12.3) says that the present value of the consumption stream equals the sum of financial and non-financial (or human) wealth.

-Robert Hall [Hal78] showed that when \(\beta R = 1\), a condition Milton Friedman had also assumed, it is “optimal” for a consumer to smooth consumption by setting
+Robert Hall [Hall, 1978] showed that when \(\beta R = 1\), a condition Milton Friedman had also assumed, it is “optimal” for a consumer to smooth consumption by setting

-(Later we’ll present a “variational argument” that shows that this constant path is indeed optimal when \(\beta R =1\).)
+(Later we’ll present a “variational argument” that shows that this constant path maximizes criterion (12.2) when \(\beta R =1\).)

 In this case, we can use the intertemporal budget constraint to write

-As promised, we’ll provide step by step instructions on how to use linear algebra, readily implemented in Python, to compute all the objects in play in the consumption-smoothing model.
+As promised, we’ll provide step-by-step instructions on how to use linear algebra, readily implemented in Python, to compute all objects in play in the consumption-smoothing model.

 In the calculations below, we’ll set default values of \(R > 1\), e.g., \(R = 1.05\), and \(\beta = R^{-1}\).

-To do this, we translated that system of difference equations into a single matrix equation as follows (we’ll say more about the mechanics of using linear algebra to solve such difference equations later in the last part of this lecture):
+To do this, we translate that system of difference equations into a single matrix equation as follows:

 Multiply both sides by the inverse of the matrix on the left side to compute

-We have built into the our calculations that the consumer leaves life with exactly zero assets, just barely satisfying the terminal condition that \(a_{T+1} \geq 0\).
+Because we have built into our calculations that the consumer leaves the model with exactly zero assets, just barely satisfying the terminal condition that \(a_{T+1} \geq 0\), it should turn out that

 def compute_optimal(model, a0, y_seq):